cozy/cozy.github.io/src/dev/konnector.md

 **In cozy-konnector-template, this configuration file is already added to `.gitignore` file to be sure your credentials stay private.**

-Now you can run again the connector in *standalone* mode to see how jpg and related data are downloaded.
+Now you can run the connector again in *standalone* mode to see how jpg and related data are downloaded.
 In this mode, [`cozy-client-js`] is stubbed and all data meant to be saved in a cozy are displayed in the standard output and files are saved in the root directory of the connector.
-This is useful to start to develop your connector without handling the state of a real [Cozy Stack].
+This is useful to start developing your connector without handling the state of a real [Cozy Stack].

 Please check [CLI section of the documentation](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/cli.md) for more information.

 ### Implement your connector

-There a four steps for a connector to save data to [Cozy Stack]:
+There are four steps for a connector to save data to [Cozy Stack]:

 1. authentication
 1. request data